Key Takeaways

 Q: Why is Mercury so hard to see?

-Mercury orbits very close to the Sun and never appears more than 28 degrees away from it.
+Mercury orbits very close to the Sun and never appears more than about 28 degrees away from it.
 This means it's only visible low on the horizon during twilight, either just after sunset or just before sunrise, making it challenging to observe.

 Q: Do I need a telescope to see Mercury?